 Iguazu Falls is located on Argentina-Brazil border.
 80% of its area is Argentinian, 20% is Brazilian.
 Waterfall, considered one of the seven natural wonders of the world, is 2km wide and includes 275 separate knickpoints.
 Average water flow is 1756 m³/s and the sound of water is heard within 20 km.

 Despite its magnitude, Iguazu Falls isn’t the largest in the world (it’s 82 m high).
 It’s the massiveness and composition that create the impression of dominance.
 This dominance is overwhelming and stunning at the same time.
-It is said that years ago, when Eleanor Roosevelt visited it, she called it ‘Poor Niagara’.
+It is said that years ago, when Eleanor Roosevelt visited it, she said ‘Poor Niagara’.
 There’s something in it.

 The Iguacu river, where this natural wonder has been created, starts near Sao Paolo, one of the biggest Brazilian cities.